EnrightLab/Courses-and-Practicals/WTAC_Transcriptomics_2018/small_RNA_seq/Practical_1/Practical_1.md

 Analysis of smallRNA Seq datasets
 =================================

-In this practical we will be taking 8 samples of Solexa Sequencing data from the course samples that were prepared for small-RNA sequencing from total RNA.
+In this practical we will be taking 6 samples of Illumina small RNA Sequencing data from the Bitetti *et al* paper from Alena Shkumatava's lab.
+In this experiment we have smallRNAs harvested from 3 wildtype samples and 3 scrambled lncRNA binding site samples in mouse ESCs.
+We are looking for differential expression of miR-29 family microRNAs which should be binding to the site and being modified.

 It is important for next-gen sequence analysis to know the exact architecture of your sequencing reads including the 5' sequencing adapters and the sequences of barcoding tags and which samples each refers to